wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 #### Example Join in WQL

-The following example joins two Wavefront queries (WQL 1 and WQL 2).
+The following example joins two Wavefront queries (WQL 1 and WQL 2) using an inner join.

 WQL 1: